What If I Can’t Pay My IRS Installment Agreement? What Happens If I Miss a Monthly Payment?

 One Missed Payment vs. Consistent Missed Payments

-One missed payment is unlikely to catch the attention of the IRS.
+One missed payment is easy to get past.
 But if you begin skipping payments regularly or consistently paying late, the IRS will take notice and take further action.
 They are likely to terminate your agreement and move forward with a levy or lien.

 Letters to Watch for From the IRS